JanaAlshomrani/Smart-Methods-Summer-Training-2026/Ai and Robotics Track/Task5 - ROS 2 familiarization tasks/README.md

 ### Logic

 - The **talker** node (`my_talker.py`) creates a publisher on a topic called `topic` using the `std_msgs/String` message type.
-- A ROS 2 timer fires every 0.5 seconds, building a new `String` message and overwriting `msg.data` with custom text (`"Yalla habibi, count: {i}"`, incrementing a counter each time) before publishing it.
+- A ROS 2 timer fires every 0.5 seconds, building a new `String` message and overwriting `msg.data` with custom text (`"JANA THE ENG, count: {i}"`, incrementing a counter each time) before publishing it.
 - The **listener** node (`my_listener.py`) subscribes to the same topic name and message type.
 Whenever a message arrives, ROS automatically calls `listener_callback`, which prints whatever string it receives.
 - The two nodes never talk to each other directly — they only agree on a shared topic name and message type, which is the core idea behind ROS 2's publish-subscribe communication pattern.

 ### Files
-- `my_talker.py` — publisher node with the customized message
+- `jana_talker.py` — publisher node with the customized message
-- `my_listener.py` — subscriber node that prints received messages
+- `jana_listener.py` — subscriber node that prints received messages

 ### How to run